Matthew Barber with Rural Crime Taskforce Officer

 To become a custody visitor, you need to be at least 18 years old and independent of the police.
 Serving police officers, police staff, special constables, justices of the peace and Office of the Police and Crime Commissioner staff, for example, will not be considered.

-For more information and a copy of the application form, please visit Independent Custody Visitors.
+For further information and to apply, please visit the Independent Custody Visitors webpage.

 Additional resources